denten-books/plain-text/1-metaphor.md

 feel "the full pleasure of the mimetic form" [@laurel_brenda_interface_1986, 75].

-Designers advocating direct manipulation understood the trade-offs that came with an emphasis on such immersive and pleasurable experiences [@hutchins_direct_1986, 118].
+Designers advocating direct manipulation understood the compromise that came with the emphasis on such immersive and pleasurable experiences [@hutchins_direct_1986, 118].
 Effective mimesis relies on the user's familiarity with the source domain.
 In this way, we understand what to do with virtual "folder" icons because we know how paper folders behave in real life.